amicuchu/NintendoClientsWiki/Friends-Protocol-(3DS).md

 # (15) GetAllFriends
 ## Request
-This method does not take any request data.
+This method does not take any parameters.

 ## Response
 | Type | Description |